aarushi787/SAP-O2C-Graph-Explorer/README.md

-# ⚡ Dodge AI — SAP Order-to-Cash Graph Explorer
+# ⚡SAP Order-to-Cash Graph Explorer

 A **context graph system with an LLM-powered query interface** built for the Dodge AI Forward Deployed Engineer take-home assignment.